-5 Honorary Fellowship is intended for quite exceptional candidates who have given distinguished service to the cause of science and its applications, or who have brought great benefits to science, but who do not have the scientific achievements of the kind required of those elected under Statutes 1 and 2, and so cannot be elected under those Statutes.
-For election purposes, Honorary Fellows form part of a category that also includes General and Royal Fellows.

-Honorary Fellows shall pay no annual contributions, and are not eligible to nominate, second or support candidates for the Fellowship, to vote on the Society's business, or to serve on Council or on Sectional Committees, but otherwise shall be subject to the same benefits and responsibilities as Fellows elected under Statute 3.

-6 Nominations for persons considered suitable for election under Statute 5 shall be proposed and recommended by a certificate in writing signed by at least six Fellows; the certificate shall be made available for inspection by Fellows at the Society's premises until the day of election.
+- Honorary Fellowship is intended for quite exceptional candidates who have given distinguished service to the cause of science and its applications, or who have brought great benefits to science, but who do not have the scientific achievements of the kind required of those elected under Statutes 1 and 2, and so cannot be elected under those Statutes.
+Candidates for Honorary Fellowship shall also be able to contribute substantially to the work of the Society or the advancement of its purposes.
+Up to three Honorary Fellows may be elected in any year. - Honorary Fellows shall pay no annual contributions, but otherwise shall be subject to the same benefits and responsibilities as Fellows elected under Statute 3. - Nominations for persons considered suitable for election under Statute 5 shall be proposed and recommended by a certificate in writing signed by at least six Fellows; the certificate shall be made available for inspection by Fellows at the Society's premises until the day of election.
 Certificates shall remain valid for up to three successive elections; a new nomination of a previous candidate shall not be accepted until three further elections shall have taken place.
-The balloting shall be conducted as described in Standing Orders, to ascertain the name of a person receiving at least two-thirds of the votes cast at the Annual Meeting for the Election of Fellows and Foreign Members.
-After voting by the Fellows, the President shall announce the name of the candidate elected.
+The selection of nominated persons to be put forward for election and subsequent balloting shall be conducted as described in Standing Orders, to ascertain the name or names of persons receiving at least two-thirds of the votes cast at the Annual Meeting or in the Electronic Election for the Election of Fellows and Foreign Members.
+After voting by the Fellows, the President shall announce the names of the candidates elected.